baijum/service-binding-documentation/docs/using-injected-bindings/using-injected-bindings.md

 bindings are injected as files.
 To inject enviroment variable, set `.spec.bindAsFiles` value to `false`.

-For determining the folder where bindings should be injected, youo can specify the destination using `.spec.mountPath` or you can use `SERVICE_BINDING_ROOT` environment variable.
+For determining the folder where bindings should be injected, you can specify the destination using `.spec.mountPath` or you can set `SERVICE_BINDING_ROOT` environment variable in the application resource.
 If both are set then the `SERVICE_BINDING_ROOT` environment variable takes the higher precedence.

 The following table summarizes how the final bind path is computed: